lter/im-manual/site-identifier.md

 If you want to simultaneously recognize your connection with a university or field station, consider including their identifier in the `<associatedParty>` element with appropriate role descriptions.

-They can also use ROR's (and uther identifier systems) to decribe the publisher:
+They can also use ROR's (and other identifier systems) to decribe the publisher:
 ```
   <publisher>
     <organizationName>Environmental Data Initiative</organizationName>